-EN 090 Developmental Reading and Study Skills
+EN 095 Developmental Reading and Writing

-This course is designed to provide special instruction in reading and study skills for those students who are identified as having deficiencies in these areas.
-A student required to take English 090 must enroll in the course during his/her first semester on campus and must be continuously enrolled until the proficiency level is reached.
+This course is designed to provide special instruction in reading and writing for students who need more preparation before taking freshman composition (EN 101).
+A student required to take English 095 must enroll in the course during his/her first semester on campus and must be continuously enrolled until proficiency level is reached.
 Grading is on a Satisfactory/Unsatisfactory basis.
-Credit awarded for the course will not count toward hours needed in completing graduation requirements.
-After successful completion of this course, a student must immediately enroll in English 091.
-Lab fee in selected sections.
-Credit, 3 hours.
+Credit awarded for the course will not count toward hours needed in completed graduation requirements.
+After successful completion of this course, a student must immediately enroll in English 101.
+Credit.
+3 hours.